 We live in a world where everyone is constantly on the move.
 With millions living and working abroad, some in countries with very different customs, you might want a Valentines Day guide on how to celebrate expat love.

 Valentine’s Day customs from around the world may vary, but no matter where you go, the theme is the same: love.
-This is the day when you express your love, but you just might need to learn different ways of doing so.
+This is the day when you express your love, but you just might need to learn some different ways of doing so.

 A Rather Unique Custom in Denmark

 While much of the world celebrates Valentine’s Day by sending a bouquet of flowers to the one they love, Denmark has a unique twist on this custom.
 As a relatively new holiday celebration in Denmark, only being celebrated there since the 1990s, the Danes send pressed white flowers as a token of love.

 South Korea’s 60-Day Valentine’s Day Celebration

-Some expats have moved to locations in Asia and even with all the advice offered them, the one thing they may not be prepared for is a 60-day celebration of this romantic holiday that is typically celebrated on 14 February elsewhere around the world.
+Some expats live and work in Asia and even with all the advice offered them, the one thing they may not be prepared for is a 60-day celebration of this romantic holiday that is typically celebrated on 14 February elsewhere around the world.
 The celebration begins in February like everywhere else, but once monthly again in March and April, young lovers will celebrate a ‘follow-up’ Valentine’s Day.

 Valentine’s Day Mass Weddings in the Philippines

 According to this International Valentine’s Day Guide About Expat Love, the Philippines is one of the top 3 countries for expats to find romance, and, non-surprisingly, Valentines Day is celebrated in much the same way as it is in the Western World.